-At least to some degree, asking what plastic injection molds cost is a lot like asking, “How much is a car?”
+But at least to some degree, asking what plastic injection molding costs is a lot like asking, “How much is a car?”
 Will your mold be a Pinto or a Porsche?
 And don’t forget that the price of a mold is just the beginning.
-To determine overall plastic injection molding costs for any project, you have to consider raw material, operation, and repair costs later down the road too.
+To determine overall plastic injection molding costs for any project, you have to consider raw material, operation, and repair costs later down the road, too.

 The determining factors in the cost of your mold are a combination of the part size, complexity, material, and anticipated quantities.
 For instance, if you wanted 1,000 washers per year, we would recommend a single cavity mold, meaning it makes one washer per machine cycle.
 In that case, the mold would probably be $1,000-2,000.

 However, needing 100,000 Xbox controllers every month is a different story.
-For this requirement, we would build a 12 cavity hardened “family” mold which would make four Fronts, four Backs, and four Button Trees every cycle.
+For this requirement, we would recommend building a 12-cavity hardened “family” mold, which would make four Fronts, four Backs, and four Button Trees every cycle.
 Of course, this type of mold comes with a cost.
 You’d better have $60-$80,000 or more to invest!

 These examples are extreme, but they illustrate the range of costs to anticipate.
 Your particular part will most likely fall somewhere in between that.
 At Rex Plastics, our molds average around $12,000.

 What factors determine the cost of plastic injection molding?

 In order to understand what the injection molding cost of your project may be, you need to understand the process and factors that will affect the price of your project.